 It is one of my favourite plants; wagging gently in the wind or holding a perfect tracery of dew.
 There are three in the bed (including a young, even larger form – Colocasia gigantea) and eventually they will all unfurl well above the under-storey?

 Because Salvia uliginosa isn’t reliably hardy for me, I normally lift and trundle it off to the cold frame.
-But I left them in situ last year – under thick leaf mould – and they sailed through our mild winter to become vastly bigger plants.
+But I left them in situ last year – under a thick leaf mould – and they sailed through our mild winter to become vastly bigger plants.
 So vastly big that I carted off loads to the bonfire.
-Which was a crime.
+Which was a crime for which I apologise.

 Uliginosa is another favourite of mine but conditions here are too generous for it.
 With plenty of chicken manure and regular watering it quickly shoots up to six-foot plus and then sags.
-In other parts of the garden, where I treat it mean, it grows less tall but self-supports.
-A fabulous plant – make a note.
+In other parts of the garden, where I treat it mean, it is shorter and self-supports.
+A fabulous plant – please make a note.

 I use three dahlias: D. ‘Twyning’s Smartie’ is a non-stop flowering marvel.

 And my third dahlia is the doughty D. ‘Bishop of Llandaff’.
-All of my dahlias are singles (for easy bee and butterfly access) and stay put year round.
+All of my dahlias are singles (for easy bee and butterfly access) and stay put in the ground all year round.
 I don’t lift, dry and store the tubers.
 But they do need support.

 For which I use two dozen of these: 10mm diameter, 3 metre long steel bars bent into shape.
-They work well: either singly or as pairs forming a circle.
+They work well: either singly or as pairs to form a circle.

-I’ve removed some plants altogether: spider daylilies because they took up too much space; Gaura lindheimeri removed itself by dying; Salvia patens I needed elsewhere; Fallopia japonica ‘Milkboy’ didn’t suit; and Lilium pardalinum fell victim to despicable lily beetle and their odious offspring.
-But above is a new addition to the front of the border – Lobelia cardinalis ‘Queen Victoria’.
-Hardly ‘tropical’ but it looks as if it should be.
+This year, and for various reasons, I’ve removed some plants from the border: spider daylilies which, though beautiful, took up too much space for a relatively short flowering season; Gaura lindheimeri removed itself… by dying; Salvia patens I needed elsewhere in the garden; Fallopia japonica ‘Milkboy’ didn’t suit; and Lilium pardalinum fell victim to despicable lily beetle and its odious offspring.
+But there are newcomers and above is a new addition to the front of the border – Lobelia cardinalis ‘Queen Victoria’.
+Hardly ‘tropical’ but it looks the part.

 Also at the front are several Persicaria filiformis.
 I started off with one small plant (a rich gift from the boys at Alternative Eden) since when, as it gently self seeds, I’ve built up my stock.
 They now hide the ankles of taller bed-fellows.
 It does flower very late – just before the first frost.